Tutt Library Research Guides

 Database not working?
 Try these solutions to common problems.

 On Campus: Sometimes, for technical reasons, the library's special link won't work.
 If you're on campus, you can remove the "proxy wrapper" and try the plain URL.

-For example, JSTOR's URL (link) is usually http://0-www.jstor.org.tiger.coloradocollege.edu/.
-Remove the 0- and .tiger.coloradocollege.edu from the first part of the URL.
+For example, JSTOR's URL (link) is usually http://coloradocollege.idm.oclc.org/login?url=http://www.jstor.org.
+Remove the proxy prefix.
 The link becomes http://www.jstor.org/

 Please contact firstname.lastname@example.org to report this issue.

 Off campus: Be sure that you are using the library's links and not trying to reach a resource though Google or another search engine.
 The plain URL will not work off campus for most subscription resources.
-The proxy wrapper tells your browser to go through the library's server, Tiger, which authenticates you for whichever resource you're trying to access.
+The proxy wrapper tells your browser to go through a service called EZProxy, hosted by a major library vendor called OCLC, for whichever resource you're trying to access.

 Sometimes there is no quick fix, but there might be a "slow" fix!
 Please report errors to the Reference Desk at 719-389-6661.